‘Frozen 2’: After Lesbian Elsa Plot, Now Meth Addicted Elsa?

 “I, Idina Menzel, says I am all for it.
 I think it’s a wonderful idea, a wonderful conversation that we should all have whether a Disney princess or queen could be … but I can’t promise anybody that’s going to happen because I’m just a Disney servant and I love Disney and I work for Disney.”

 The rumors are rife that it is possible that Frozen 2 might address the LGBT community issues.
 However, nothing has been officially announced on the same.
 It is possible that not explicitly lesbian, but Elsa will tackle a societal impactful issue.
-Co-director of the franchise, Chris Buck has revealed in the past too that they are going to use Frozen 2 movie’s international platform to address something very relevant to the society.
+Co-director of the franchise, Chris Buck has revealed in the past too that they are going to use Frozen 2’s international platform to address something very relevant to society.

 “We have two very strong female leads in Frozen.
 We will keep that going in the next one.
 We will tackle other issues that, I think, are out there today that boys and girls, men and women, are dealing with.”

 Apart from Anna and Elsa’s evolving personality, Frozen 2 is also facing fan’s high expectations regarding the new duet song.
-The 2013’s animated musical adventure presented fans with “Let It Go” sung by actress and singer Demi Lovato.
+The 2013’s animated musical adventure presented fans with “Let It Go,” sung by actress and singer Demi Lovato.

 The song hit the top five on the Billboard Hot 100 chart and won both the Academy Award for Best Original Song in 2014 and the Grammy Award for Best Song Written for Visual Media in 2015.

-The song received international fame and is one of Disney’s most recorded song till date.
+The song received international fame and is one of Disney’s most popular songs till date.
 “Let It Go” is co-written by Kristen Anderson and Robert Lopez, and is also one of the best-selling songs in the world.

 It would be interesting to see Disney’s take on the fan theories.
 There is no definite release date for Frozen 2 yet but according to recent speculations, fans can expect a 2018 release.

-[Fetured Image by Disney]
+[Featured Image by Disney]